jonegil/gui-with-gio/egg_timer/02_title_and_size.md

 ## Comments

 Where chapter 1 was the absolute bare minimum to open a window, we want to make some improvements here.
-One helps us ensure clean exits, so we import `os` and add a line with [os.Exit()](https://pkg.go.dev/os?utm_source=gopls#Exit) after the event loop.
-The convention is that zero indicates success, later logic can be added to send other values.

 [gioui.org/unit](https://pkg.go.dev/gioui.org/unit) implements device independent units and values.
 The docs describe a handful of alternatives: